aomirkhan/go-reloaded/README.md

 4.In this project, I used the standard Go library.
 To all this, functions were written independently.

 # To run
 To run the project write something into sample.txt.
+Than write to terminal this command:

-Than run command go run . sample.txt result.txt.
+go run . sample.txt result.txt